The Arizona Republic

 The Arizona Republic is an American daily newspaper published in Phoenix.
 Circulated throughout Arizona, it is the state's largest newspaper.
 Since 2000, it has been owned by the Gannett newspaper chain.
-Copies are sold at $2 daily or at $3 on Sundays and $5 on Thanksgiving Day; prices are higher outside Arizona.

 History

 Early years

-The newspaper was founded May 19, 1890, under the name The Arizona Republican.
+The newspaper was founded May 19, 1890, under the name The Arizona Republican, by Lewis Wolfley, Clark Churchill, John A. Black, Robert H. Paul, Royal A. Johnson, and Dr. L. C. Toney.
+Six years later, they would sell the paper to “an experienced newspaperman” from Washington, DC, Charles C. Randolph.

+On April 28, 1909, the newspaper notified its readers that local businessmen S. W. Higley and Sims Ely purchased the newspaper from George W. Vickers, and would run the paper as president and general manager, respectively.
+They co-owned the newspaper until December 1911, Higley purchased Ely’s interest in the paper.
+S. W. Higley would hold sole ownership of the Arizona Republican, serving as president and manager until its sale to Dwight B. Heard in October 1912.

-Dwight B. Heard, a Phoenix land and cattle baron, ran the newspaper from 1912 until his death in 1929.
+Dwight Heard, a Phoenix land and cattle baron, ran the newspaper from 1912 until his death in 1929.
 The paper was then run by two of its top executives, Charles Stauffer and W. Wesley Knorpp, until it was bought by Midwestern newspaper magnate Eugene C. Pulliam in 1946.
 Stauffer and Knorpp had changed the newspaper's name to The Arizona Republic in 1930, and also had bought the rival Phoenix Evening Gazette and Phoenix Weekly Gazette, later known, respectively, as The Phoenix Gazette and the Arizona Business Gazette.